PhoenixPan/FrontEndDevelopment/bootstrap.md

   ```
   <button class="btn btn-block btn-primary"><i class="fa fa-thumbs-up"></i>Like</button>
   ```
+### container
+1. container: responsive fixed width
+2. container-fluid: spanning the entire width of your viewport

 ### form-group
 1. .form-group: Wrap labels and controls in .form-group (in div) for an automatic spacing optimization